 Application to Virtual School:

-To attend Virtual School, the following form must be completed and turned in to the principal of the Pleasants County School where the student currently attends.
+To attend Virtual School, an enrollment application packet must be completed and turned in to the principal of the school where the child is enrolled.

 *For students currently enrolled in a Pleasants County School, after approval from the School Principal, Director of Special Programs, Director of Attendance, and Director of Technology- the Superintendent will approve or deny the request to enroll in WVDE Virtual School.